 Foundations in physical activity and exercise exam

 Foundations in physical activity and exercise (formerly exercise theory) exam is offered online.
 A minimum passing requirement of 80% is required.
 (Supplemental exam sittings are available if needed).
-You have one year to complete your certification requirements from the date of your exercise theory exam.
 Leaders have one year from their first attempt of the Foundations exam to complete the certification process.

 Specialty exams are offered online.
 A minimum passing grade of 80% is required before certification will be awarded.

 Once you have completed your specialty and/or your designation course(s) you are required to pass a practical assessment from a qualified Fitness Alberta® trainer-educator.

 Practical assessments are given by Fitness Alberta certified Trainer-educators, or assistant-trainer-educators.
 They will observe your leadership skills in a class setting and provide feedback using set criteria based on learning outcomes for your designation or specialty.

 Once you've completed your courses, passed your exams and practical assessments, and obtained your current CPR, you can submit your information and pay your fees for Fitness Alberta certification.
 Fitness Alberta certification comes with professional insurance, registration, and many other member benefits.

 Apply for certification

 Fitness Alberta® certified professionals will be listed on FitDirectory, the Alberta register of qualified exercise professionals.